 The prices that you will read below are designed for Western European and Northern American clients.
 If you are based in another country, please contact me for the exact price details by sending me a message at the contact form.

-This price includes unlimited e-mail support for the duration of our co- operation BUT it also requires a much stronger commitment from your side.
+This price includes unlimited e-mail support for the duration of our co- operation BUT it also requires a much stronger commitment from you.

-When we have the session in person, you can pay in cash, online via Paypal or through bank transfer as well.
+When we have the session in person, you can pay in cash or with bank transfer.

-By online coaching the payments could be made via Paypal or through bank transfer.
+By online coaching the payments could be made with bank transfer.

 If you notify me at least 48 hours before the session, then nothing.
 Simply, send me an e-mail and we will reschedule the session.